MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/user-roles-windows-defender-advanced-threat-protection.md

 2. Click **Add role**.

-3. Enter the role name, description, and permissions you’d like to assign to the role.
+3. Enter the role name, description, and permissions you'd like to assign to the role.

 	 - **Role name**